jrihon/thesis/chapters/00_chapter/00_section_01.typ

 // Hexitol
 // Morpholino -> linker en sugar
 // ZNA R/S -> glycol linkers
 The 2_'_-modifications are amongst the most common and least structure-altering changes one can apply to nucleic acids.
 As mentioned, 2_'_-O-Methyl RNA (2'-O-MeRNA) plays a crucial role in cell function and portrays a good resistance against nuclease activity.
 This substituent can be bulked up to the  2_'_-Methoxyethyl RNA (2_'_-MOE) #mcite(("Egli2000rnamimetics"), biblio).
-Both portray a typical A-RNA form in a duplex, due to the bulkiness of the appendage.
-The Locked NA (LNA) is modified with a constraint that keeps the molecule from exploring forms other than the A-RNA (@fig-sugarmods A.).
+Both portray a typical A-RNA form in a duplex, due to the bulkiness of the added moiety.
+The Locked NA (LNA) is modified with a constraint that keeps the molecule from exploring other configurations (@fig-sugarmods A.).
+There exist two variants, one that resolves into an A-RNA structure and one that more adjacent to the shape of B-DNA.
 These synthetic analogues exhibit the trait that they pair well with RNA and DNA strands.

 By mentioning _The RNA world_ - the origin of life -, we note that simulated studies have been done under conditions close to when the first molecules were formed.
 This brought forth the Arabinose NA (ANA), Xylose NA (XyNA) and Threose NA (TNA) chemistries that would supposedly have competed against RNA in the evolutionary drag race #mcite(("Roche2022prebiotic", "Yi2022threoseformation"), biblio).
 While ANA is identical to RNA in atomic composition, the 2'-OH is epimerised and causes the chemistry to favour a B-DNA type structure.
 It is able to communicate well with DNA as it supports transcription from and to DNA #mcite(("MartnPintado2012ANA"), biblio).
 The others differ wildly from RNA in the way the backbone of the strands are formed.
-Even though XyNA follows the 5_'_ $arrow.r$ 3_'_ backbone, the 3_'_-OH is epimerised to an equatorial positioning to the ring, returning us with a ladderlike righthanded helix #mcite(("Mattelaer2021xylose"), biblio).
+Even though XyNA follows the 5_'_ $arrow.r$ 3_'_ backbone, the 3_'_-OH is epimerised to an equatorial positioning to the ring, returning us with a ladderlike righthanded helix for double stranded XyNA #mcite(("Mattelaer2021xylose"), biblio).
 The Xylose chemistry is unable to form a complement to either of the native nucleic acids, a property known as _orthogonality_.
 The TNA nucleosides lack the 4_'_ substituents that play a crucial part of the standard nucleic acid backbone.
-Instead they form a 3_'_ $arrow.r$ 2_'_ chain, meaning their set of backbone angles is decremented by one and reaches up to $epsilon$-angle.
+Instead they form a 3_'_ $arrow.r$ 2_'_ chain, meaning their set of backbone angles is decremented by one and reaches only up to $epsilon$-angle.
 Because they miss one atomic bond, the TNA::TNA homoduplex forms a righthanded and very elongated duplex #mcite(("Ebert2008tna"), biblio), showing little similarity to the native structures (@fig-sugarmods C.).

-Not just furanose (five-membered rings) sugars, but pyranoses (six-membered rings) too have proven succesful in mimicking the capabilities of their natural congeners.
+Not just furanose (five-membered rings) sugars, but pyranoses (six-membered rings) too have proven successful in mimicking the capabilities of their natural congeners.
 The most notable example is that of the 1_'_,5_'_-anhydrohexitol NA (HNA), where a methylene fragment has been inserted between the C1_'_ and O4_'_ of regular DNA.
 This XNA pairs perfectly with RNA and DNA molecules and allows cross-talking, meaning RNA or DNA can be used as a template for building HNA strands and vice versa #mcite(("Lescrinier2003difference","Pinheiro2012geneticpolymer"), biblio) .
 This insertion does imply an increment of the atom numbering (6_'_ $arrow.r$ 4_'_), but this changes little to the backbone.
 One particular pyranose that presents as an orthogonal chemistry, which dictates it is not able to cross-talk with the natural nucleosides, is β-homo-DNA.
 Building it into a duplex structure tells us it prefers to adopt a lefthanded ladderlike model #mcite(("Lescrinier2003difference"), biblio) (@fig-sugarmods D.).

 #figure(
   image("./figures/nucleicacids/mods-backbone.svg", width: 100%),
   caption: [
-    *A.* 2'-modifications to the RNA chemistry: 2'-O-MeRNA, 2'-MOE RNA and LNA.
+    *A.* 2'-modifications to the RNA chemistry: 2'-O-MeRNA, 2'-MOE RNA and LNA (here, the A-RNA type is depicted).
     *B.* DNA and RNA to reference the native congeners.
     *C.* Five-membered rings modifications to the sugar moiety: ANA, XyNA and TNA.
     *D.* Six-membered ring modifications to the sugar moiety: HNA and β-homo-DNA.